No one likes a hot garage. It only took me living through one summer in Florida before I wondered if I should air condition my garage.

 - Swap out fluorescent or incandescent lighting for LED: Not only will this save you money on electricity, but incandescent lights give off heat.
 Check out our recommendations on the best LED shop lights for more information.

-However, if you DO think that air conditioning is right for your garage, then I recommend checking out my detailed buyer’s guide to buying a garage air conditioner.
-There are a lot of options, and you want to make sure that you get the right one for your garage.
+However, if you decide that air conditioning is right for your garage, check out my detailed buyer’s guide to the best garage air conditioners.
+There are many options, and you want to ensure that you get the right one for your garage.